laur-dumi/Project_Data_Analysis/README.md

 ![](images/eticheta.png)

 Then i assigned each student to the region in which their county of residence is located.

+![](images/regiune.png)

 Later, based on the region, i created a slicer for the PivotTable.
 The corresponding PivotChart shows how many students submitted appeals and how their grades changed after the appeals process, allowing the results to be filtered by region.

-![](images/regiune.png)

 ![](images/ezgif.com-video-to-gif-converter.gif)

+Additionally, i created two more PivotTables with their corresponding PivotCharts.
+These visualisations show the evolution of the average grade after appeals

+and the difference between the final exam grade and the average grade achived during Grades V - VIII, also allowing the results to be filtered by region.